All the sessions from Transform 2021 are available on-demand now. Watch now.

 Similarly, TripAdvisor says they have “zero tolerance for fake reviews.”
 If they believe that a hotel review is contrived, they will remove the review, ensure that the property is penalized in the site’s rankings, and possibly even post a message alerting millions of travelers on what they’ve found.

-Considering the clout online reviews hold in consumer purchase , business owner to invest in sham reviews:
+Considering the clout online reviews hold in consumer purchase behavior, it’s no surprise that some business owners feel compelled to invest in sham reviews: